Stovepipe (organisation)

-A stovepipe organization (alt organisations) has a structure which largely or entirely restricts the flow of information within the organization to up-down through lines of control, inhibiting or preventing cross-organisational communication.
-Many traditional, large (especially governmental or transnational) organizations have (or risk having) a stovepipe pattern.
-Intelligence organizations may deliberately adopt a stovepipe pattern so that a breach or compromise in one area cannot easily spread to others.
+A stovepipe organisation has a structure that largely or entirely restricts the flow of information within the organisation to up-down through lines of control, inhibiting or preventing cross-organisational communication.
+Many traditional, large (especially governmental or transnational) organisations have (or risk having) a stovepipe pattern.
+Intelligence organisations may deliberately adopt a stovepipe pattern so that a breach or compromise in one area cannot easily spread to others.
 A famous example of this is Bletchley Park (an allied forces Second World War codebreaking centre where messages encrypted by the Enigma machine were decrypted) where people working in one hut would not know what the people in any other hut did.

 A stovepipe pattern is most likely to develop in organisations that have some or all of the following characteristics: